k-frederic/Fred-MS-Projet1/README.md

 - __Home page (About us)__

-   - Who we are ?
+   - Who-we-are section provides an overview about the community that website is about

-   - Worship sessions
+   - Worship-services section gives details of the weekly scheddule of differents activities

-   - Theurapy sessions
+   - Theurapy-services section share the information about Theurapeutic activities conducted in Worship centre

 - __Teachings page (Our teachings)__

-   - Conferences
+   - Conferences section gives information about monthly conferences as schedduled on youTube and shares its link

-   - Blog
+   - Blog is the section where, time to time, different topics are shared in writing as spiritual teachings or religious courses

 - __History page (The history of the centre)__

-   - Founder history
+   - Founder-history section introduces briefly to people the founder character

-   - Centre history
+   - Centre-history section shares the history of the worship centre

 - __Locations (Where are we located)__

-   - Bzville
+   - Bzville section shares the address of one the worship centre (Bzville is one the cities where the worship centre are located)

-   - Mayaville
+   - Mayaville section shares the address of one the worship centre (Mayaville is one the cities where the worship centre are located)

-   - Pnrville
+   - Pnrville section shares the address of one the worship centre (Pnrville is one the cities where the worship centre are located)

-   - Dolcity
+   - Dolcity section shares the address of one the worship centre (Dolcity is one the cities where the worship centre are located)

 - __Get-in-touch__
-   - Open times
+   - Open-times section gives details of the daily opening time

-   - Contact details
+   - Contact-details section shares all existing communication means that can be used get in touch with the worship centre

 - __Footer__

-   - Contact link
+   - Contact is the link that takes you to the get-in-touch page
-   - Youtube link
+   - Youtube is the link that takes you to the youTube chanel of the Worship centre
-   - Facebook link
+   - Facebook is the link that takes you to the facebook page of the Worship centre

 ## Features left to be added